 - The work completed by the student should be reflective of an entry-level MPH professional.

-Students are responsible for securing their own internship based on their background, interests, and personal preferences.
-Students can apply to internships coordinated through the school, or they can identify their own opportunity.
-Students are encouraged to first review posted internships coordinated through the school.
+Students are responsible for securing their own applied practice based on their background, interests, and personal preferences.
+Students can apply to applied practice experiences coordinated through the school, or they can identify their own opportunity.
+Students are encouraged to review posted internships and practicum coordinated through the school.
 These opportunities will be distributed to students through the SOPH student newsletter and through direct outreach from faculty and the internship coordinators.

 By the time they begin their internship, our MPH students will have at a minimum completed the UAB MPH core curriculum which gives our students the tools they need to become competent leaders in the field of public health.
 This model provides the critical link between public health education, research, and practice.
 They may have also taken additional courses in their area of interest.